There are three main aspects of any digital signage system: the display, digital signage software, and the media player.

 Media players for digital signage are only as reliable as their OS.
 Just like any computer, a digital signage media player has to run on an operating system, and not all of them are created equal.
 Some are more vulnerable to cyber-attacks than others.
 While security might be more important in some industries than others, it should be a major consideration for any business that uses digital signage.

 One aspect of security with any media player for digital signage is its physical accessibility.
 How easy is it to get to?
 Some media players are small enough to plug directly into the back of a display.
 In fact, if the display is in an easy-to-reach place, what’s stopping someone from reaching around back, taking the media player, and tampering with the content?
 More secure media players can operate remotely, away from the public displays.

 Even without physical access, hackers can still find a way into your media player’s system through your wireless network.
 Network firewalls and passwords are effective up to a point, but if someone does get through, you want to know that your content is secure.
 Make sure your media player runs on a secure OS and is able to automatically download regular software updates from the internet.

 If security is of the utmost importance, make sure your media player offers LAN capabilities.
 Wired LAN connections are much more secure than wireless connections.

 Selecting a Media Player for Digital Signage

 Digital signage systems are only as good as their brain.
 Selecting the right media player for digital signage can make or break your marketing campaigns.
-Make sure it can support multiple content formats, offer high-quality playback capabilities, works with different CMS and that the system is secure from attacks.
-If your media player has these four features, it should easily support any digital signage system you need and will be able to grow with your business well into the future.
+Accordingly, make sure it can support multiple content formats, offer high-quality playback capabilities, works with different CMS, and that the system is secure from attacks.
+If your media player has these four features, it should grow with your business well into the future.